aquasecurity/trivy/README.md

 </details>

 ### Skip traversal of the specific files
-Trivy traversals directories and look for all lock files by default.
+Trivy traversals directories and looks for all lock files by default.
 If your image contains lock files which are not maintained by you, you can skip the file.

 ```
 $ trivy image --skip-files "/Gemfile.lock,/app/Pipfile.lock" quay.io/fluentd_elasticsearch/fluentd:v2.9.0